 Abby has been involved with CCPA since 2008, and joined the board in 2009.
 She organised our 2010 national conference in Oxford.
 Continuing her Global focus, she represents CCPA at meetings of the International Society of Paediatric Oncology, and Childhood Cancer International, and serves on the Projects Committee of World Child Cancer.

 Chris Gibbs is the father of a child diagnosed with cancer in 1991.
 He has been involved with Cancer support for over eighteen years as a general committee member and Treasurer with SPoCC (the Society of Parents of Children with Cancer), a parent run support group at Birmingham Children’s Hospital.
 Together with his wife Liz, he has also served on the committee of ROHBoTS (the Royal Orthopaedic Hospital Bone Tumour Support Group).

-As SPoCC representative to CCPA, Chris has served as Secretary and Vice-Chair, and now serves as Chair.
+As SPoCC representative to CCPA, Chris has served as Secretary and Vice-Chair.

 Chris was a User Carer representative on the National Institute of Clinical Excellence (NICE) Guidance Development Group that drew up Guidance for Improving Outcomes in Children and Young People with Cancer.
 He is a member of the National Implementation Group involved in ensuring those guidelines are followed.

 Eddie Hincks has been married to Brenda for over 40 years and has 2 children Col & Jenny.

 He has been a trustee of CCPA/NACCPO since its inception in 1999.
 His group CHICS joined the group as one of its founder members.